UgoDaves/Cyclistics-Case-study/README.md

 	member_casual VARCHAR(20)
 );
 ```
-### Combine and create new table with all datesets called 'allmonths.'
+### I Combined and create new tables with all datesets called 'allmonths.'
 ``` sql
 CREATE TABLE allmonths AS
 SELECT * FROM (